Doal926/MoonActive_Devops_Task/README.md

 #### Testing
 There are two ways to run the code and check for external policy in all SQS queues in your account:
-- Daily scan: This scan will trigger every day at 10 am.
+- Daily scan: This scan will trigger every day at 10 am UTC.
 This workflow will scan and upload the externally exposed SQS queue names to a S3 bucket and also alter the IAM policies of those queues
 - Manual scan: For this scan to work, you need to go to your GitHub Actions -> Daily SQS External Policy Check -> Run Workflow
   ![image](https://github.com/Doal926/MoonActive_Devops_Task/assets/134269134/eb7ed7fd-4177-4c60-ae66-ac0d1f6f9651)
   When you trigger the manual scan, you can put a different bucket than the one you put in the secret, and you can specify to run in Log Mode(will not change the IAM policies) with one of these flags: `-l` or `--log`